bem-archive/bem-articles/index/index.en.md

 How to write client side JS using i-bem.js from bem-bl library.

 ## [BEM app with LeafLet and 2GIS API](/articles/firm-card-story/)
-An example of map service made with BEM
+An example of map service made with BEM.

 ## [Hello, BEMHTML!](/articles/bemhtml-intro/)
 This document will help to start writing BEMHTML templates and get the main principles in 7 simple steps.